How to begin A Keyword Research & Analysis

 Keywords between 11-15 characters seem to generate the bulk of impressions, clicks, and conversions.

-The name and description tags are the first thing a user will see when they see a list of possible web pages to click on.
 If your title and description meta tags are coherent and well written, you may see an increased click through rate.[EXPAND read more]

 - Title tag: Adjust the tag to add relevant key word topics.
 Most search engines use a maximum of 60 chars for the title tag.